 In certain cases, doctors will know ahead of time that a woman will have to give birth via C-section, and they will plan for it early on.
-Possible reasons for planned C-sections include:
+Possible reasons for a planned Caesarean sections include:

-- If the mother has previously had a C-section
+- - If the mother has previously had a Caesarean section

 Not all of these reasons will definitely require a mother to have a C-section, but they are often part of the decision.

-However, much of the time, C-sections happen without being planned for ahead of time, due to all sorts of reasons that come up during labour and delivery.
+However, much of the time, a Caesarean sections happen without being planned for ahead of time, due to all sorts of reasons that come up during labour and delivery.
 For example, a woman might be required to have an unplanned C-section if:

-If you are having a planned C-section, there are definitely some things that can help you with preparing for C-section.
-As we mentioned above, C-sections are a major surgery and a pretty big deal so, even though they are somewhat common, you should still take it seriously and do your best to be as prepared as possible for the procedure.
+If you are having a planned C-section, there are definitely some things that can help you with preparing for surgery.
+As we mentioned above, a C-section is a major surgery and a pretty big deal so, even though they are somewhat common, you should still take it seriously and do your best to be as prepared as possible for the procedure.

-Like with all surgery, there will be some things that your doctor will ask you to do before your C-section to reduce the risk of complications.
+Like with all surgery, there will be some things that your doctor will ask you to do before your Caesarean section to reduce the risk of complications.
 This includes not eating for eight hours before the procedure.

 In terms of putting together a C-section birth plan, there are a few things you might want to consider planning for.
 These include: